PensionMath

 What is the Rule of 90 for Tennessee TCRS?

-Age plus years of creditable service must equal 90, with a minimum age of 60.
-A 62-year-old with 28 years qualifies (sum = 90).
-The Rule of 90 is most useful for members who are near 60 with a high service count and allows them to retire unreduced slightly before accumulating enough service under the standard age-60-with-5-years rule.
+Age plus years of creditable service must equal 90, with at least 5 years of vested service.
+No minimum age.
+A 55-year-old with 35 years qualifies (55 + 35 = 90).
+The Rule of 90 is valuable for long-career members who started young and want to retire unreduced before 60.

 What is the Hybrid Plan?